frank-deng/fgfs-tools/README.md

 `temperature`:

-Show temperature CPU and GPU.
+Show both CPU and GPU's temperature.

+At present, only nVIDIA's GPU temperature will be fetched via `nvidia-smi`.

 * `INSTANCE_NUM` is used to determine which FlightGear instance should be processed, specified by one of 0-9.
 At most 10 instances could be launched at one time.
 * Multiple digits for `INSTANCE_NUM` means executing command for each instance specified, one digit for one instance.

 Please copy `fgtools.nas` to `$FG_ROOT/Nasal` first, so as to get all the stuffs here work well.

----

-#### temperature

-A utility to display both CPU and GPU's temperature. `nvidia-smi` is used for getting GPU temperature at present.

 ---